 Natural Disasters

 The first major production by Station House Opera explored 'new ways of flying' - how flight and spatial freedom can be evoked in the imagination, while embracing the force of gravity as it applies to the performer.
 The performance space appeared to respond to the states of mind of the protagonists, whisking performers up through the ceiling or collapsing around them as the emotional drama demanded.
-Props and people suspended in the air pushed the dramatic medium into 3-dimensional space.
+Props and people suspended in the air pushed the dramatic medium into 3-dimensional space

 with Jonathan Davis, David Goulding, Deborah King, Julian Maynard Smith, Miranda Payne, Laurie Swarbrick, Fiona Templeton, Alison Urquhart, Glenys Johnson, Sarah Logue